brentvollebregt/nitratine.net/README.md

 ┃ ┣ 📁 tools                 Tools that can be called from the modules CLI ┃ ┗ 📜 __main__.py           Module entrypoint to build and develop site ┣ 📁 posts                   Posts (markdown based)
-┣ 📁 tests                   Tests associated with the module that runs the site locally ┗ 📜 .env.example            An example of the environment variables required
+┗ 📁 tests                   Tests associated with the module that runs the site locally
 ```

 > This diagram contains a subset of all folders and files